 This mug is perfect for everyday use.
 It’s very lightweight, at only 6.4 ounces, but it can hold 10 ounces of fluid.
-It also only measures 6 by 4 by 4 inches, so it’s perfectly handheld.
-The double-wall insulation keeps your drinks warm and your hands cool for hours on end.
+It also only measures six by four by four inches, so it’s perfectly handheld.
+The double-wall insulation keeps your drinks hot and your hands cool for hours.